jonnii/SpeakEasy/README.md

 **IF YOU HAVE FEEDBACK PLEASE EMAIL ME** **me@[mygithubusername].com**

-This is a super simple library to talk to restful web services, the kind you can easily create using ASP.net MVC WebApi or [insert your favourite web framework here].
+This is a super simple library to talk to http web services, the kind you can easily create using ASP.net MVC WebApi or [insert your favourite web framework here].
 It's heavily inspired by [RestSharp](http://restsharp.org) and therefore licensed the same.
 It exists primarily to scratch an itch I had that RestSharp couldn't and if you find it useful then great!